censorship-no/inject-a-website/README.md

 # add a new site to fully recursively crawl
 1$ brozzler-new-site https://example.com/
-# launch brozzler
+# launch a brozzler-{dashboard,wayback,worker} and warcprox all-in-one
 1$ brozzler-easy
 ```

 A web dashboard with job statuses is available at <http://localhost:8881>, and pywb at <http://0.0.0.0:8880>.

 Warcs are output to `1$ $PWD/warcs`, and you can check the dashboard to see which warc corresponds to which job.
 A larger job may have multiple warcs, each with a sequence number, soft limited at 1GB.

-This can be wrapped up in nice service files and scaled both at single and multiple hosts, but docs for that are TBD.

 #### Configurable crawling jobs